Exo-TiC/ExoTiC-UVIS/docs/source/views/citation.rst

 Citation
 ========

-If you make use of ExoTiC-UVIS in your research, please cite TBD.
+If you make use of HUSTLE-tools in your research, please cite TBD.

 .. code-block::

         @software{boehm_gascon_23_07_2024,
-          author       = {Abby Boehm and Carlos Gascon}, title        = {Exo-TiC/ExoTiC-UVIS: ExoTiC-UVIS v0.0.1},
+          author       = {Abby Boehm and Carlos Gascon}, title        = {Exo-TiC/HUSTLE-tools: HUSTLE-tools v0.0.1},
           month        = TBD,
           year         = TBD,
           publisher    = {TBD},